hazimdanishhh/Library-Management-System/README.md

 ---

-User Instructions:

-1. Choosing a Data Structure:

-   - When the program starts, you will be prompted to choose between a static array and a dynamic linked list for managing books.
-Enter 1 for the array or 2 for the linked list.
+Program Usage:

-2. Main Menu Options:
+Main Menu Options:

+- Display All Books: View all books available in the system.
-   - Add Book: Enter 1 to add a new book by ISBN and title.
+- Add Book: Add a new book by entering its ISBN, title, user (if borrowed), and date.
+- Search Book:
+  - Static Array/Dynamic Linked List: Search by ISBN or title.
+  - Binary Search Tree (BST) and AVL Tree: Search only by ISBN.
-   - Search Book: Enter 2 to search for a book by ISBN or title.
+- Borrow Book: Borrow a book by ISBN or title (only if not borrowed).
-   - Remove Book: Enter 3 to remove a book by ISBN or title.
+- Return Book: Return a borrowed book by entering ISBN and user.
+- Display Borrow Queue: View the reservation queue for books.
-   - Display Books: Enter 4 to view all books in the system.
+- Display Overdue Books: Display overdue books with priority.
+- Undo/Redo: Undo or redo the last action.
-   - Save to CSV: Enter 5 to save the current list of books to a CSV file.
+- Save Changes: Save the current books to a CSV file.
-   - Load from CSV: Enter 6 to load books from an existing CSV file.
-   - Undo: Enter 7 to undo the last add/remove action.
-   - Redo: Enter 8 to redo the last undone action.
-   - Exit: Enter 9 to exit the program.
+- Quit: Exit the program.

-3. Undo/Redo Behavior:
+Search Behavior:

-   - The system stores up to the last 10 actions for undo/redo functionality.
-When an action is undone, it moves to the redo stack and can be re-applied.
+- Static Array and Dynamic Linked List: Search by both ISBN and title.
+- BST and AVL Tree: Search only by ISBN (as per tree structure optimization).

 ---